baahmi/printergateway/README.md

 To be able to test the google drive integration, we need a test private key, to prevent using a real one.
 The test private key can be found in the src/test/resources directory.

-The googldrive api reads the p12 with the following characteristics :
+The googledrive api reads the p12 with the following characteristics :
  * keystore password must be _**notascret**_
  * private key password must be _**notascret**_
  * the private key must be present under alias _**privatekey**_